lukevukovich/flavory/README.md

 # Flavory
-flavory is a recipe app that helps you discover and enjoy flavorful meals from various sources
+flavory is a recipe app that helps you discover and enjoy flavorful meals from various sources.

-## Build
-- npm run build
-- npm run dev

 ## Firebase Init
 - firebase init